You must be signed in to read the rest of this article.

 The second-generation antipsychotics have a stronger affinity for serotonin 5-HT2A receptors than their first-generation counterparts.
 As a result, fewer motor deficits are experienced.
 Excess serotonin may contribute to hallucinations; therefore, blocking 5-HT2A can also be an effective treatment.5 Two drugs in particular, clozapine and olanzapine, are associated with increased blood glucose levels predisposing schizophrenia patients to developing type 2 diabetes; in general, patients on antipsychotics are 14% more likely to develop type 2 diabetes.14 Clozapine and olanzapine also have been associated with an elevation in blood cholesterol.14 In light of these findings, these patients should have regular glucose monitoring and be made aware of high cholesterol, as both of these consequences-type 2 diabetes and high cholesterol-are associated with greater health problems.
 Care also should be taken when prescribing medications to these patients, as much like antipsychotics, macrolide antibiotics and azole antifungals also may cause QT prolongation, which can lead to an increased risk of developing arrhythmias.6

 Preventive dental care is extremely important in this population and is often difficult to accomplish if the patient is not well controlled.
 Adequate oral hygiene instructions, modeled demonstrations, and use of diagrams may aid in conveying proper brushing and flossing.
 For patients who lack motivation or are unable to perform proper oral hygiene measures themselves, a family member may be able to assist in performing these tasks.
 Alternatively, dentists may consider prescribing other aids such as chlorhexidine and/or fluoride rinses to help the patient with oral hygiene and reduce the risk of developing dental diseases.
-If dental treatment at recall appointments is too difficult or unsafe to perform due to tardive dyskinesia and its associated excessive movements, a mild sedative such as diazepam may be considered after consultation with the physician.2 However, extreme caution should be taken due to potentiation of sedative effects with the concurrent use of an antipsychotic drug, which may lead to excessive central nervous system depression, hypotension, and/or respiratory depression.2 In the authors provide an overview of suggested dental management of patients with schizophrenia.
+If dental treatment at recall appointments is too difficult or unsafe to perform due to tardive dyskinesia and its associated excessive movements, a mild sedative such as diazepam may be considered after consultation with the physician.2 However, extreme caution should be taken due to potentiation of sedative effects with the concurrent use of an antipsychotic drug, which may lead to excessive central nervous system depression, hypotension, and/or respiratory depression.2 In Table 4 the authors provide an overview of suggested dental management of patients with schizophrenia.

 Schizophrenia is a neurodevelopmental disorder, meaning it has both structural and functional brain changes that can either occur while a person is a fetus or develop later in life, or both.6 The cause of this disorder is unknown but is related to both a person's genes and their environment.
 If left untreated, it is highly debilitating and toxic to the brain.